Virtual environment configuration requirements

 Guides and solutions to use:

-If cross-domain requests
+If you need cross-domain requests

 - In the management console, select the cloud or folder to check the buckets in.